-As each lesson develops, teachers and teaching assistants continually assess the learning, in order to challenge those who may grasp it quicker (through our Deepen It activities which are more open-ended and require links with other areas of the curriculum) and support those who find it more difficult to grasp.
-These children often have same-day intervention when the lesson is still fresh in their minds, or will have some pre-teaching before the next session so that they are confident to access the lessons with the whole group.
-Daily lessons are supplemented by regular fluency sessions that designed to reinforce and provide regular practise in the basic skills.
+As each lesson develops, teachers and teaching assistants continually assess the learning, in order to challenge those who may grasp it more quickly (through our Deepen It activities) and support those who find the concept more difficult to grasp.
+Daily lessons are supplemented by regular fluency sessions that designed to reinforce and provide regular practice in the basic skills.